-- Do you have any health conditions that might affect a vaginal delivery?
-Although research isn't conclusive, some studies suggest that chronic conditions such as diabetes, heart disease or high blood pressure could reduce the chances of successful VBAC.
-If you have an infection that could be passed to your baby during vaginal delivery — such as genital herpes or HIV — a C-section might be the best option.
+- Do you have any health concerns that might affect a vaginal delivery?
+A C-section might be recommended if you have placenta problems, a breech presentation or an infection that could be passed to your baby during vaginal delivery — such as genital herpes or HIV.

-- Will you deliver the baby in a facility equipped to handle an emergency C-section?
+- Where will you deliver the baby?
+Plan to deliver at a facility equipped to handle an emergency C-section.
 A home delivery isn't appropriate for VBAC.

 How does labor and delivery during VBAC differ from labor and delivery during a routine vaginal birth?

-The actual physiology of labor and delivery is the same, but the precautions taken during labor are different.
-You and your baby will be closely monitored, and the medical team will be less tolerant of abnormal labor patterns.
-Your doctor will be prepared to do a repeat C-section if needed.
+The actual physiology of labor and delivery is the same.
+However, you and your baby will be closely monitored.
+Your health care provider will be prepared to do a repeat C-section if needed.

 What other advice do you offer women who are considering VBAC?